Cubelaster/ReFilter/README.md

 ### Filtering and Sorting Examples

-Filtering and Sorting need to be setup in a central place inside your project.
+ReFilter needs to be setup in a central place inside your project.
 For filtering that's your implementation of `IReFilterConfigBuilder` and for sorting it's your implementation of `IReSortConfigBuilder`.
 Both serve the same purpose: matching nullable objects to database models and are nothing more than "controllers" for redirecting "requests".
 Both have 2 methods: `GetMatchingType` and `GetMatching[Filter/Sort]Builder`.